-Demand for existing homes remained strong for the border as the average number of days on market (DOM) decreased in Brownsville (108 days), El Paso (88 days), and McAllen (99 days).
-In Laredo (59 days), the average number of days on market increased 2.3 percent as demand softened but remained high for the year.
+Demand for existing homes remained steady in the border metros as the average number of days on market (DOM) decreased in El Paso (88 days), Laredo (59 days) and McAllen (94 days).
+However, demand softened in Brownsville, where the DOM rose 3.0 percent to 113 days.

-1 Monthly numbers are reported instead of a three-month moving-average for consistency.
+1 Monthly numbers are reported instead of a 3-month moving-average for consistency.

 |Digital and Print||2165||https://www.recenter.tamu.edu/articles/research-article/Texas-Border-Economy|| https://assets.recenter.tamu.edu/Documents/Articles/2165.pdf|